-With campuses in Perth, Kalgoorlie, Margaret River, Singapore and Malaysia, our 53,000 students come from all over the world and enjoy outstanding facilities, high-quality teaching, collaborative research and courses shaped by industry.
+Since then, Curtin’s footprint has expanded to include campuses in Malaysia, Singapore, Dubai and Mauritius.
+Its 56,000 students come from around the world and enjoy access to outstanding facilities, high-quality teaching and courses shaped by industry.

 In 2017, Curtin climbed into the top one per cent of tertiary institutions in the Academic Ranking of World Universities – a position it has held since.

 Curtin is Western Australia’s most preferred university for undergraduates, holding a market share of 51 per cent of the state’s undergraduate applicants in 2018.

 In the 2018 QS World University Rankings by Subject, Curtin ranked second in the world for mineral and mining engineering.
 It also ranked in the top 100 universities in seven other subjects: architecture/built environment; earth and marine sciences; chemical engineering; civil and construction engineering; development studies; education; and sports-related subjects.

 Curtin students receive a globally relevant education that encourages them to develop an intercultural awareness, question traditional ideas and take advantage of a variety of exchange opportunities.